 As Dexcom researched these user pain points they developed a concept for an "automatic" applicator that required only a simple press of a button.
 While the concept showed promise, early prototypes had high failure rates and were unreliable.

-Through a series of design sprints, Design Concepts worked with Dexcom to rethink the experience by applying our process of designing options, creating prototypes, and iterating on the applicator, seal and transmitter.
+Through a series of design sprints, Delve worked with Dexcom to rethink the experience by applying our process of designing options, creating prototypes, and iterating on the applicator, seal and transmitter.
 This was an intensive process that went from concepting to manufacturing support.
 Our human factors team performed formative studies to support development throughout the process.

 The G6 takes CGM to a new level: